The 5Rs Of Gut Healing

 - Treat gut infections per testing.

 With the remove phase we take out what is not needed and with the replace phase we add in what is missing for healthy digestive function.
-This includes:

 - Hydrochloric acid and pepsin (for protein digestion)